Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Irrationality makes individuals more risk-seeking

-In the experiments, only in rare cases did irrationality drive individuals to be more radical.
-We run simulation on a regular network with 500 nodes and degree of 10.
+In the experiments, drive individuals to be risk-seeking only in rare cases.
+We run simulations on regular networks with 500 nodes.
+The physical contact network has a fixed degree of 10, while the information network has a degree of 20.
 We set $c_1=0$, $c_2=-1$, $c_n=-1.1$, $\beta_1=0.1$ and $\gamma=0.12$.
 The simulation results are shown in Fig. \ref{Alpha_high}.
 All three curves belong to Case 3, and they have $\frac{1}{\bar{k} \beta_1 e}<1$.
 It can be seen that in this situation, when the degree of irrationality increases, the proportion of risky behavior increases.
 Through experiments, it is found that this situation only occurs when the loss of disease is very low, almost the same as the gain of conservative behavior ($c_2=-1$ and $c_n=-1.1$), and the infection rate and recovery rate are high.
-And in this situation, although the irrational factor makes the individual more radical, this effect is not obvious.
+And in this situation, although the irrational factor makes the individual risk-seeking, this effect is not obvious.